 Now your system in webbrowser using IP or FQDN on port 61208.

-Run Glances in Client Server Mode
+Step 4 – Run Glances in Client-Server Mode

 Finally, Glances also provides client-server architecture.
-Where you can run glances in server more on your remote Linux systems and access each server data from your local system by connecting this through its client.
+Where you can run glances in server more on your remote Linux systems and access each server data from your local system by connecting this to its client.
 You must have Glances installed on each system you need to monitor and also on the client system.

 Now login to each remote system asn start Glances in server mode.